-- Labels must be on all canned goods, identifying product and year.
-It is required to include canning method, processing time and date. - Exhibit canned fruit and vegetables in regulation half-pint or pint jars or quart jars and label each exhibit, each jar must have a ring. - Preserved foods prepared within the previous year are eligible for judging. - No repeat entry of any preserved foods. - Follow USDA recommendations for proper jar sizes.
+Labels must be on all canned goods, identifying product and year.
+It is required to include canning method, processing time and date.
+ALL jars must have a ring, and both jars must have your identifying number

+Exhibit canned fruit and vegetables in regulation half-pint, pint, or quart jars.

+Preserved foods prepared within the previous year are eligible for judging.

+No repeat entry of any preserved foods.

+Follow USDA recommendations for proper jar sizes.
 Some preserved foods are not to be canned in quart jars.
-If your recipe does not give a time for a jar size, that jar size is not recommended for that product. - Two jars will constitute an exhibit, one to possibly be opened and removed after judging, the other to stay sealed for display after judging.
+If your recipe does not give a time for a jar size, that jar size is not recommended for that product.

+Two jars will constitute an exhibit, one to possibly be opened and removed after judging, the other to stay sealed for display after judging.
 This is for all canned entries.
-It is the Judges discretion on which jar to judge. - All vegetables and meats must be pressure cooked. - Fruits may be hot water bathed or pressure cooked. - Pickles, jams, jellies, etc. must be hot water bathed. - Jellies, jams, etc.: no paraffin, must be in a regulation jar with two part lid. - Dehydrated foods: this includes Jerky, must be labeled as above in clear jars with tight fitting lid. - Fruit leathers: need one piece rolled in clear plastic - Note: Legumes should be entered in the Horticulture Department.
+It is the Judges discretion on which jar to judge.

+All vegetables and meats must be pressure cooked.

+Fruits may be hot water bathed or pressure cooked.

+Pickles, jams, jellies, etc. must be hot water bathed.

+Dehydrated foods: this includes Jerky, must be labeled as above in clear jars with tight fitting lid.

+Fruit leathers: need one piece rolled in clear plastic bag.

-For current USDA canning guidelines, please contact the Richland County Extension Office at (406)433-1206.
+Note: Legumes should be entered in the Horticulture Department.
+For current USDA canning guidelines, please contact the Richland County Extension Office at (406)433-1206..